stephenwade/festival/README.md

 ## Local Development

+- Run `cd frontend` to change to the frontend directory.
-- Run `npm install` to install the required npm packages.
+- Run `npm ci` to install the required npm packages.
 - Add media files to the `media/` folder and add the information to `media/sets.json`.
 Use `media/sets-sample.json` as a guide to format your `sets.json` file.